A magical week in Morocco!

 Please note, we can also arrange a private transfer for you when you arrive.
 Please contact a Travel Advisor for more infromation.

 6 nights of accommodation are included on this tour.
-5 nights in shared hotel rooms and 1 night in a multi-share mountain gîte.
+5 nights in twin share hotels or hostels and 1 night in a multi-share mountain gîte.

 There are 6 breakfasts and 2 dinners included with this trip.
 Moroccan breakfasts tend to be very simple - a croissant or sweet roll with jam and instant coffee.